BenevolenceMessiah/treefile/README.md

 ---

-## Context Menu Integration
+## Context Menu and File Icon Integration

+Optionally run the following command to register the context menu and file icon if you want to have it integrated with your operating system:

 ### Windows

-Run the following command to register the context menu:
+Run the `.bat` file as administrator:

 ```cmd
 scripts/register_icon.bat